 Jorgelina Duarte and Gerónimo Ayala

 are two of many young activists engaged in the five countries of the Guaraní Nation today.
-Both have had a western education.
-They find their way to some level in both worlds.
+Both have had a Western education.
+To a reasonable degree, they can find their way in both worlds.

-Some of these representatives are often invited by NGOs and other organisations to Europe for conferences.
+Some of these representatives are often invited to Europe for conferences by NGOs and other organisations.

 In the beginning, the indigenous people were very glad to be able to raise their concerns in Europe.
-Today they are more sceptical.
-The invitations are not always altruistic, the content not always in the interests of the invitees, who feel instrumentalised or paraded.
+Today they are more skeptical.
+The invitations are not always altruistic, the content not always in the interests of the invitees, who feel commodified or paraded.
 Today, however, they self-confidently raise such concerns in advance.

 Jorgelina Duarte, for example, was thrilled to be able to speak at the UN in Geneva or to discuss with a select London audience in the company of global indigenous representatives.
 But the trip also meant a lot of stress - a different climate, loneliness, language barriers and numerous small events with only a handful of listeners.

 and delegate of the Guaraní umbrella organisation CCNAGUA, which she also represented in Europe.